joaopdroslv/joaopdroslv/README.md

 <h1 align="center">I'm João Pedro Silva!</h1>
 <h3 align="center">Mid-Level Backend Developer</h3>

-I'm a 23-year-old guy with a passion for technology and programming.

 Graduated in **Systems Analysis and Development**, I'm currently working as a **Mid-Level Backend Developer**, mainly using `Python`.
 My focus is on backend technologies, but I also dabble in frontend development.
 <br /><br />
 <p align="center">